School’s out, it’s time for healthy activities, but here comes the three words you dread to hear this summer: I am bored.

 Buy some reusable color straws and your smoothies are guaranteed to please.

 Mixing up the routine prevents boredom.
 Head to a neighboring town and try something new.

 Take a dip in a lake, head out for a hike on a new trail or let your kids enjoy an all-new playground.

 Let your kids appreciate a little change of scenery and schedule.

 4. Go to the gym.

 Does your gym have childcare?
-Let your kids see that you prioritize exercise and they will too.
+Let your kids see that you prioritize healthy activities like fitness and they will too.

 Give yourself an hour of me-time while they play with other kids at your local gym.

 Don’t forget to explain why mommy is going for a workout.